OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-03.md

 ## Judges 3:27

-When he arrived there, he blew a trumpet in the hill country of Ephraim, and the Israelites went down with him from the hills, with him leading them.
+When he arrived there, he sounded a trumpet in the hill country of Ephraim, and the Israelites went down with him from the hills, with him leading them.

 ## Judges 3:28